Romualdas Jansonas

-Romualdas Jansonas (born 23 June 2005) is a Lithuanian professional footballer who plays as a forward for Arouca.
+Romualdas Jansonas (born 23 June 2005) is a Lithuanian professional footballer who plays as a forward for Primera Federación club UD Ourense in Spain on loan from Portuguese club Arouca.

 Early life

 Jansonas was born on 23 June 2005.
 Born in Vilnius, Lithuania, he is a native of the city.

 Club career

 As a youth player, Jansonas joined the youth academy of Lithuanian side Žalgiris, where he played in the UEFA Youth League and was promoted to the club's senior team ahead of the 2023 season, where he made forty-seven league appearances and scored two goals and helped them win the league title.

 Following his stint there, he signed for Lithuanian side Kauno Žalgiris in 2025, where he made twenty-three league appearances and scored six goals.
 Subsequently, he signed for Portuguese side Arouca the same year.

 International career

 Jansonas is a Lithuania international.
 During the autumn of 2025, he played for the Lithuania national football team for 2026 FIFA World Cup qualification.